amejiarosario/amejiarosario.github.io/source/_posts/2018-04-18-how-you-can-change-the-world-learning-data-structures-algorithms-free-online-course-tutorial.md

 The first step to improving something is to measure it.

 {% blockquote H. J. Harrington %}
 Measurement is the first step that leads to control and eventually to improvement.
 If you can’t measure something, you can’t understand it.
-If you can’t comprehend it, you can’t control it.
+If you can’t understand it, you can’t control it.
 If you can’t control it, you can’t improve it.
 {% endblockquote %}

 How do you do "measure" your code?
 Would you clock "how long" it takes to run?
 What if you are running the same program on a mobile device or a quantum computer?
 The same code will give you different results, right?